 Apart from the onboard 671 sounds, you can import your own samples.
 The kit comes with USB MIDI functionality, which lets you load cymbal and drum samples.

 For those who enjoy using MIDI and virtual instruments, then you will love the Crimson II.
 Connect it to your PC or Mac and use it alongside your favorite DAW tool.

-Choosing between Electronic and Traditional Drum set
+Choosing between Electronic and Traditional Drum set in 2023

 When it comes to getting the best drumming feel, everyone has their own taste.
 And in the world where there is so much to choose from, you can always be sure to find something interesting.